sinseman44/koolnova-BMS-Integration/README.md

 - Mixing valve safety factor.
 - Mixing valve cooling and heating modes.

-Some options are still numeric because the public Modbus table documents the encoding but not always the user-facing meaning.
+Some options are still numeric because the public documentation does not always provide a confirmed user-facing label.

 ![koolnova_conf_v2_1](png/koolnova_conf_v2_1.png)